myseq/ppts/README.md

-# ppts
+# Stories

-Here's the folder that stores all the presentation materials in the past.
+Here's the folder that stores all the long and short stories that I have.